Nolan Gorman Player Props: Cardinals vs. Tigers

 Nolan Gorman At The Plate

-- Gorman has 26 hits, which ranks first among St. Louis hitters this season, while batting .265 with 12 extra-base hits.
+- Gorman leads St. Louis with 26 hits, batting .263 this season with 12 extra-base hits.

-- Among the qualifying hitters in MLB, he ranks 76th in batting average, 64th in on-base percentage, and 28th in slugging.
+- Among qualifying batters in MLB action, his batting average ranks 77th, his on-base percentage ranks 65th, and he is 30th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.